Lists and anonymous functions#

 ...))

-The advantage of lambda is that the function can be passed to another function, without giving it a name.
-Here is how to rewrite the birthday code with lambda:
+function, without giving it a name.
+Here is how to rewrite the birthday code

 (for-each